 The neighborhood icon (to me) is the old upright piano on the sidewalk for anyone walking by to play.

 Short walk to Pike Place Market; shorter walk to the Space Needle.

 This downtown Seattle hotel is in Belltown, within one-half mile of Seattle Center, Westlake Center, and Pike Place Market …More

 Everything about the experience at this hotel was excellent.
 The staff was extremely courteous and helpful.
 The amenities were great.
 The location near the Space Needle was a bonus.
 Having the ability to take their shuttle to the main attractions downtown was also a great benefit.
 The rooms were very clean and comfortable.
 The bed was one of the most comfortable we have ever had at any previous hotel.
 We visited during August during a small heat wave, so having air conditioning was a necessity.
 Can't recommend this hotel any higher.

 Located in Downtown Seattle, this boutique hotel is steps from Teatro ZinZanni and Marion Oliver McCaw Hall.
 Seattle Center …More

 We took the transit light rail to and from the airport and walked to the space needle then took the monorail back.
 All other tours are within walking distance.
 We never needed a cab or car.
 Seattle has a very good transit system.

 Traveller from Los Angeles

-Traveller from Seattle
+Traveller from New Jersey